Skip to content

 The most problematic definition is isless, but I believe it is necessary for routines where a target precision is sought, like in numerical integration.
 This definition would allow stochastic things like the accept-reject step of Metropolis to "work" without error, and perhaps more cases where the derivative is not defined... but maybe it's more useful that FormalSeries works out of the box for relatively simple things like numerical integrals, and it should be up to the end user to decide if they have used FormalSeries correctly?

-Anyway, with these definitions, expansions of numerical integrals with QuadGK
+Anyway, with these definitions, expansions of numerical integrals with QuadGK can already be calculated:

 using FormalSeries